 In Nagano, you can also visit the UNESCO World Heritage Site of Shirakawa-go, where you can go skiing – although that might be pushing it a bit on a day trip!

-For a different city experience take a day trip from Tokyo to Yokohama
+7. Take a day trip from Tokyo to Yokohama

 Although it is shadowed by Osaka and Kyoto, Yokohama is the second-largest city in Japan.
-This city is richly in quirky activities and fun attractions like the Cup Noodles Museum and the Shinyokohama Ramen Museum.
+This city is rich in quirky activities and fun attractions like the Cup Noodles Museum and the Shinyokohama Ramen Museum.

-Yokohama is also where you’ll find the largest of three Chinatowns in Japan, where you can see the intersection of both Japanese and Chinese culture.
+Yokohama is also where you’ll find the largest of three Chinatowns in Japan, where you can see the intersection of both Japanese and Chinese cultures.
 Be sure to visit Noge Street to have All-You-Can-Drink Sake!